cnp3/RoutingExamples/README.md

 # Routing Examples

-IPv6 routing examples with IPMininet for the CNP3 ebook
+IPv6 routing examples that use [IPMininet](https://github.com/oliviertilmans/ipmininet) and are designed for helping the students who read for the [Computer Networking : Principles, Protocols and Practice](http://cnp3book.info.ucl.ac.be) ebook